patrickmmartin/pith-writings/ce-ci_nest_pas_non-paiement/article.md

 ![Image](protip.png)

-So, now you know which OS type I ran this on, and have what looks like a decent chunk of that application's environment variables.
+So, now you know which OS type I ran this on, and have what looks like a decent chunk of that application's environment variables*.

-All without looking up the APIs!
+* Note does not reliably work in any way.